top of page

 Water Kefir:

 Water kefir is a non-dairy fermented beverage made by fermenting sugar water with water kefir grains.
 These grains are a combination of bacteria and yeast cultures (different from the milk kefir) that transform the sugars into organic acids, carbonation, and other beneficial compounds.
 Water kefir has a mild and slightly sweet taste, often with fruity or floral undertones.
-It is a great alternative to milk-based kefir that also offers a range of probiotics and enzymes.
+It is a great alternative to milk-based kefir.

 Ragi apricot kombucha and ragi raspberry water kefir